 Although Aristotle does not explicitly address persistence, his account of persisting may be derived from a careful consideration of his account of change.
 On my interpretation, he supposes that motions are mereological unities of their potential temporal parts – I dub such mereological unities ‘lasting’.
 Aristotle’s persisting things, too, are lasting, I argue.
 Lasting things are unlike enduring things in that they have temporal parts; and unlike perduring things in that their temporal parts are not actual, but rather are potential.
 Lasting, that is Aristotle’s persisting, is thus a distinctive alternative to enduring and perduring.
 I show how Aristotle uses lasting to resolve paradoxes associated with changing: Zeno’s arrow paradox and the no-successor problem.

-This lecture will be given on Fri, 2 July 2021, 10:50 (UK time) as part of the workshop Change and Changemakers in Ancient Philosophy.
+This lecture was given on Fri, 2 July 2021, 10:50 (UK time) as part of the workshop Change and Changemakers in Ancient Philosophy.
 The workshop is a collaborative initiative of the Change and Changemakers Network (Siegen) together with the Mereology of Potentiality Project (Oxford).